 3. LEED Certification

 In the industry, LEED certification has become a byword for eco-friendly construction practices.
 LEED (Leadership in Energy and Environmental Design) is a green building certification program from the U.S. Green Building Council that recognizes a project's efficiency standards.
-More than 150,000 homes around the world are LEED-certified, a number that more than doubled between 2011 and 2013 according to a recent report by the Council.
-This figure is expected to increase steadily in 2015 and beyond.
+More than 150,000 homes around the world are LEED-certified, a number that more than doubled between 2011 and 2013 according to a report by the Council.

 4. New Habitats for Sea Life

 One of the most exciting trends in eco-friendly building isn’t happening on land, but on the ocean, where innovative new projects are creating stable habitats human beings and for the sea life below.
 Coral, fish, anemones, and all manner of microscopic creatures can carve out a home using the base of each island, as though it were a natural rock formation.